-- Pouring cream or half and half or milk over the rolls is not absolutely necessary, but will change the overall moistness of the roll after baked.
+- Pouring cream or half and half over the rolls is not absolutely necessary, but will change the overall moistness of the roll after baked.
 It also creates a creamy, soft texture inside of the cinnamon roll.

 - This recipe requires about 4 cups or two pints total of raspberries.